TCMPP-Team/tcsas-devtools-mcp-server/README.md

 -   **Preview On Device**: Generate a QR code for previewing the miniprogram on a real mobile device.
 -   **Upload Miniprogram**: Upload a new version of the miniprogram with specified version information.
 -   **Get Runtime Log**: Retrieve the latest runtime log and screenshot from the MiniProgram IDE for debugging.
+-   **Set Compile Condition**: Set the startup page and parameters for debugging specific pages.
+-   **Delete Compile Condition**: Remove a compile condition by name.

 ## 🚀 Prerequisites